Archaeological Dig 2021

 Yes, you may spectate for free!
 Membership is only required to dig.

 Live blacksmithing demonstrations are planned to coincide with our dig weekends.
 Enjoy our outdoor mini exhibit on the topic, too.
-Explore the history and techniques of blacksmithing as we endeavor to locate and excavate the 1830s Agency blacksmith shop!
+Explore the history and techniques of blacksmithing as we endeavor to locate the 1830s Agency blacksmith shop.

 Special archaeology exhibit